 I figured you might be busy assembling your Thanksgiving menu, so I wanted to stop in and remind you that these Chocolate Pecan Pie Bars need to be on your table.
 These are one of my absolute favorite desserts.

-I wish you could come over to my house right this second.
-We’d sit on the couch (in yoga pants, of course) with a cup of coffee in one hand and a Chocolate Coconut Pecan Pie Bar in the other.
+I wish you could come over to my house right now.
+We’d sit on the couch with a cup of coffee in one hand and a Chocolate Pecan Pie Bar in the other.
 Our laps will be covered in buttery crumbs and we’ll be discussing the important things in life.
 Also, we’ll agree that I won’t count the calories if you don’t.
 Deal?